Tuesday, September 20, 2011

 As unemployment takes center stage as the nation's most pressing issue, I feel grateful that I always have something to fall back on in times of trouble.
 And no, I don't mean blogging for Blicky.

-I feel more secure knowing I will always have a back-up career -- in stand-up comedy for the 6 and under set.
+My back-up career is stand-up comedy for the 6 and under set.
 I know what you're thinking, gentle reader.
 Hey, who would pay you money to do something that easy?
 Isn't that like offering family planning for pandas, running anger management classes for Tibetan monks, or teaching tail-wagging and steak eating to dogs?
 Comedy for kids?
-All you have to do is pretend to pass gas and call it a day.
+All you have to do is say the word "poop" and call it a day.
 I understand your thinking, and I realize that I will need to demonstrate my gift in order to give people an understanding of the rigors and complexity involved.

 For a limited time, I will share these free tricks that are guaranteed to kill -- I mean absolutely slay the members of the wrinkle-free-midget persuasion.

 #1 One joke that never fails at drop-off even though they might hear it 180 days out of the school year: "Now remember, kids, DON'T HAVE FUN."
 But beware -- if you can't do a decent deadpan, you're out of your league and should stop here.
 At the very least, that line guarantees a sea of gleeful smiles and sing-song choruses of, "We're having fuuunnnn!"